r-windows/r-base-rtools40/readme.md

 Scripts to build R for Windows with the new [Rtools40](https://github.com/r-windows/rtools-installer) toolchains.
 This version automatically gets built, checked, and deployed every day to [bintray](http://dl.bintray.com/rtools/installer/).

-## Using R-testing

-This build of R has been customized to use the new rtools:

- - Automatically put rtools40 compilers on the `PATH` for building packages.
- - Packages are installed in `~/R/win-library/testing` by default.

-It should work out of the box, and not conflict with other R installations.

 ## Build requirements

 If you want to build R for Windows yourself, you need: